iPan7/blockchain-developer-bootcamp-final-project/README.md

 ### Contracts

-- Run `yarn install` in project root to install Truffle build and smart contract dependencies
+- Run `truffle unbox react` in project root to install Truffle build and smart contract dependencies
 - Run local testnet in port `7545` with an Ethereum client, e.g. Ganache
 - `truffle migrate --network develop`
 - `truffle console --network develop`
 - Run tests in Truffle console: `test`
-- `development` network id is 1337, remember to change it in Metamask as well!
+- `develop` network id is 1337, remember to change it in Metamask as well!

 ### Frontend